cyrraz/plothist/docs/usage/utilities.rst

 .. warning::

    We recommend to not alter the order of the legend entries for stacked histograms.
-By default in ``plothist``, the legend entries are ordered in the same way as the plots are stacked, which improves readability.
+By default in ``plothist``, the legend entries are ordered in the same way as the plots are stacked, top to bottom, which improves readability.

 Save figure
 ===========